What is Crippling Anxiety?

 Identify your triggers

 One of the first steps to dealing with debilitating anxiety is identifying what triggers your attacks.
 What are the things that set off your fear response?
-Once you know what these triggers are, you can start to work on avoiding them or preparing for them ahead of time so that an attack does not catch you off guard.
+Once you know what these anxiety triggers are, you can start to work on avoiding them or preparing for them ahead of time so that an attack does not catch you off guard.

 Learn relaxation techniques